-Report Cards are posted every nine weeks and available via FACTS.
+Report Cards are posted every nine weeks and available via FACTS and a hardcopy from the teacher is sent home with the student.

-Standardized Assessments will be administered in the FallWinter and Spring of each school year.
+Standardized Assessments will be administered in the Fall and Spring of each school year.
+A third assessment flight may be administered in Winter as needed to obtain data.
 CCS utilizes the MAP Assessment to gauge student growth and provide teachers with data that will help guide their planning and instruction.